LIFEHUBBER

 GLM-OCR is a multimodal OCR model from Z.ai, positioned around complex document understanding, practical business layouts, and efficient deployment across self-hosted or API-based workflows.

 The official repository presents GLM-OCR as a document-understanding model and SDK stack for OCR tasks across tables, formulas, code-heavy files, seals, and other difficult layouts.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is